 Susannah J. Ural

 Susannah Ural holds a Ph.D. in history from Kansas State University.
 She specializes in nineteenth-century America, with an emphasis on the socio-military experiences of Civil War soldiers and their families.
-She is a senior fellow in USM's Center for the Study of War and Society and former co-director of the Center for the Study of the Gulf South.
+She is a senior fellow in the Dale Center for the Study of War and Society and former co-director of the Center for the Study of the Gulf South.
 Dr. Ural teaches courses on the U.S. Civil War era and classes relating to the larger nineteenth-century, including “Mark Twain’s America,” as well as instructing majors on research and writing methods.
 She is an active member of the Society of Civil War Historians, the Southern Historical Association, and the Society for Military History, and is on the editorial board of Civil War History, The Journal of Military History, the journal War and Society, and the magazine Civil War Times.
 Her masters and doctoral students write on socio-military topics, looking at the experiences of Civil War soldiers and their families or they study Civil War-era communities responding to war.